 Evaluation of Participants

-During the course there is a written test (mostly multiple choice) and a practical assessment designed to check the effectiveness of the training and the competence of the students.
-Results from the test can be shared with the managers of individual students upon request.
+Participants will be evaluated based on their participation during the course and a practical assessment designed to check the effectiveness of the training and the competence of the students.
+Results from the evaluation will be shared with nominators and supervisors of individual students.